aabmets/automate-electron-ipc/README.md

 # automate-electron-ipc

-Library for automating the generation of IPC components for Electron apps.
+Node library for automating the generation of IPC components for Electron apps.

 WORK IN PROGRESS